Geometrization of the scalar matter: Quantum Theory: Applications

-The reason to choose anisotropic, inhomogeneous Universe is because maximally symmetric Universe with $k=0$ is free.
-There is no quantum theory corresponding to the free field with $R^{(3)}=0$.
-I am only interested in the time evolution.
-Therefore, the Riccati equation (\ref{Riccati}) is not solved for $\omega \left(\zeta^A\right)$ which would have required boundary conditions.
-The Hamiltonian spectrum becomes continuous in the limit $\zeta\rightarrow\infty$.\\ The frequency of the quanta varies as $\frac{1}{\zeta}$.
-In other words, the frequency gets red-shifted with the time.
-This is the re-statement of expanding Universe.
-If we assume that the energy $E_U$ of the Universe is finite then, it must have began at finite non-zero time
+The frequency of the quanta varies as $\frac{1}{\sqrt{\zeta}}$.
+In other words, the frequency gets red-shifted with time.
+It is the re-statement of expanding the Universe.
+In the general theory of relativity, a time-like Killing vector field may not always exist.
+Therefore, defining energy is not straightforward in the general theory of relativity.
+But in the geometric scalar field, $\zeta$ plays a role of time, and hence corresponding conserved quantity is interpreted as the energy.
+If we assume that $E_U$ is the energy of the Universe is then, it must have begun at finite non-zero time,

 The interpretation in terms of the ADM theory is that the Universe had a non-zero initial volume at the time of the big bang.